KristianLyng/varnishfoo/chapter-4.rst

         sub vcl_deliver {
                 set resp.http.X-hello = "Hello, world";
         }

-This is a minimal working VCL that actually does something that requires VCL, namely adding an arbitrary response header.

 The first line is a VCL version string.
 Right now, there is only one valid VCL version.
 Even for Varnish 4.1, the VCL version is 4.0.
 This is intended